Jonnyboy161/ha-homepage/homepage/DOCS.md

 # Installation
 The installation is pretty straightforward.
 Click run, check the logs, wait for it to say  "✓ Ready in ___ms"
 # Configuration
 Homepage is configured using YAML files.
-These can be found in the addon_configs folder.
+These can be found in addon_configs/xxxxxxxx_homepage folder.
+Use another add-on like Studio Code Server to edit the files.